HIT/CIM Department Transfer Credit Policy

 Coursework from Health IT Workforce Training programs is not accepted toward the Medical Coding, HIT, or CIM programs.

-1. Order Official Transcripts from all colleges attended and have them sent directly to SBCC Admissions,
+1. Order Official Transcripts from all colleges attended.
+For options on submitting transcripts to

 1. SBCC reserves the right to request further documents as needed to conduct an evaluation.